Linear Dimensionality Reduction: Introduction

-\nB There is a second reason for emphasizing the role of Multivariate Data Analysis in Machine Learning.
+We have this inheritance in mind for these notes, with an objective of implementation of calculations for very large data sets.\\ \\ There is a second reason for emphasizing the role of MDA in Machine Learning.
 Murphy recognized two approaches in Machine Learning \cite[sec.
-1.1.2]{Murphy2012}, which fit to the synthetic table of Tibshirani: \begin{itemize} \item a predictive or supervised approach, where a response variable is predicted from some features, from a set of observations where the response is known, called the training set \item a descriptive or unsupervised approach, where the objective is to find some interesting patterns, and is referred to as "pattern discovery". \end{itemize} Many of these techniques work well in low dimension, i.e. when the number of features to work with is small.
-Multivariate Data Analysis plays a key role in such a framework to produce a low dimension representation of a an array connecting items and features, as close as possible to the original array.
-This is called Dimensionality Reduction (see e.g. \cite{Lee2007}), and one of the key (linear) technique therefore is Principal Component Analysis (see section \ref{sec:pca}).
-So, one can say that \MDA paves the way for elaborate machine learning processes.
+1.1.2]{Murphy2012}, which are consistent with the synthetic table of Tibshirani: \begin{itemize} \item a predictive or supervised approach, where a response variable is predicted from some features, from a set of observations where the response is known, called the training set \item a descriptive or unsupervised approach, where the objective is to find some interesting patterns, and is referred to as ``pattern discovery''. \end{itemize} Many of these techniques work well in low dimension, i.e. when the number of features to work with is small.
+MDA plays a key role in such a framework to produce a low dimension representation of an array connecting items and features, as close as possible to the original array.
+This is called Dimensionality Reduction (see e.g. \cite{Lee2007}), and one of the key (linear) technique therefore is Principal Component Analysis (PCA, see section \ref{sec:pca}).
+So, one can say that MDA paves the way for elaborate machine learning processes.

-\notes: There exists many excellent surveys for learning patterns from data.
+\notes There exists many excellent surveys for learning patterns from data.
 See e.g. \cite{Cristianini2000,Murphy2012,Shalev2014}.
 For a concise introduction to SVM, see \cite{Cristianini2000} or \cite{Smola2004}.